 the demand is not in the language of publication of the international application or in the language accepted by the International Preliminary Examining Authority.

-For corrections of certain defects in the demand, ex officio or upon invitation, see paragraphs 22.26 (ex officio corrections), 22.35 (indications concerning the applicant) and 22.37 (invitation to correct defects).
+For corrections of certain defects in the demand, ex officio or upon invitation, see paragraphs 22.26 (ex officio corrections), 22.35 (indications concerning the agent) and 22.37 (invitation to correct defects).

 Many kinds of errors in the demand can be corrected by the International Preliminary Examining Authority ex officio, which means that the applicant need not and is not formally invited to make the correction himself.
 Where a correction is made ex officio, the International Preliminary Examining Authority makes the correction and enters in the margin the letters “IPEA.”
 Where any matter is to be deleted, the International Preliminary Examining Authority encloses such matter within square brackets and draws a line between the square brackets, while still leaving the deleted matter legible.
 The International Preliminary Examining Authority informs the applicant of the correction made by sending him either a copy of the corrected sheet of the demand or by a separate notification (there is no special Form, but Form PCT/IPEA/424, which is for use where no other Form is applicable, could be used).
 Errors which may be corrected ex officio include, in particular, indications concerning the applicant and the agent designated in the demand.
 If the error is corrected by the International Preliminary Examining Authority after the original demand has been transmitted to the International Bureau, the International Preliminary Examining Authority notifies the International Bureau by sending it a copy of the corrected sheet of the demand.